jasonkenney/Ikezu-ishi/07-worldbuilding.md

 ## Scenario Start Generator

+{: .note }
-> Inspired by: Sean Wills, “Random Ruins & Ronin Scenario Starts Generator,” Swords and Wizardry, archived March 31, 2016.
+Inspired by: Sean Wills, “Random Ruins & Ronin Scenario Starts Generator,” Swords and Wizardry, archived March 31, 2016.

 The Guide may use the following table to create the beginning of a scenario, providing a starting location, a contact, and a mission.